roman-ahmadzeia/weather-prediction-neural-network/README.md

 # Weather Prediction using PyTorch

-A multi-layer perceptron (MLP) model for predicting weather conditions using PyTorch.
-This project demonstrates the application of machine learning for forecasting weather metrics based on historical data.
+A multi-layer perceptron (MLP) model for predicting rain forecase for the following weeks in Vancouver region using PyTorch.

 ## Features

 - Implementation of an MLP in PyTorch.
-- Preprocessing of weather data for model input.
+- Preprocessing of live weather data for model input.
-- Training, validation, and testing pipelines.
+- Training, validation, and testing of model.
 - Visualization of model performance metrics.

 ## Installation